n4ru/f-cubed/README.md

  * 5 Frackers
  * 1 JARVIS Virus or ADA Refactor
  * 2 Rare Heat Sinks

+## How do I use this?
+It's very simple.
+After installing f-cubed, you will simply see an alert like the one pictured above when you select a portal that is eligible for the method.
+The easiest way to do this is with the Portal List plugin, which allows you to sort and filter through a list of displayed portals.
+From the alert box you can grab the portal link or grab directions to the portal immediately, using Google Maps.
+#### f-cubed will show alerts for any portals that can become a friendly 8 and have two usable slots (for a VRMH and a VRHS).

 ## What are we trying to find?
 In order to execute the F-cubed method of farming, a portal must be found fulfilling one the following requirements: